wp-plugins/hot-linked-image-cacher/readme.txt

 == Installation ==

-* Upload the folder ¡°hotlinked-image-cacher¡± into your ¡°wp-content/plugins¡±
+* Upload the folder "hotlinked-image-cacher" into your "wp-content/plugins"
-* Log in to Wordpress Administration area, choose ¡°Plugins¡± from the main menu, find ¡°Hot Linked Image Cacher¡±, and click the ¡°Activate¡± button
+* Log in to Wordpress Administration area, choose "Plugins" from the main menu, find "Hot Linked Image Cacher", and click the "Activate" button
-* Choose ¡°Manage->Hotlinked Image Cacher¡± from the main menu and follow the directions on the page.
+* Choose "Manage->Hotlinked Image Cacher" from the main menu and follow the directions on the page.

 == Frequently Asked Questions ==